vasiliyph/UWP-Helpers/README.md

 ### Value Converters

-Recommend to add the coverters to App.xaml in order to use them across all Xaml pages in your application
+Add the coverters to App.xaml in order to use them across all Xaml pages in your application

 <pre>
 &lt;Application